A step toward a reinforcement learning de novo genome assembler: Introduction

 \section{Introduction}

-Genome assembly is one of the most complex and computationally exhaustive tasks in genomics projects~\cite{PadovanideSouza2018}.
-Additionally, it is among the most important tasks which allow genome sequences analyses.
-The main goal of genome assembly is to reconstruct a genome using an assembler software, that does it by the analysis of several small fragments coming from a genome --- commonly referred to as \emph{target genome}~\cite{Li2011}.
-These fragments, named \emph{reads}, are obtained from an equipment, called the DNA sequencer.

-A high-performance assembler is something highly desired among researchers, as it will imply more accurate genomes, allowing researchers to reach a better understanding of the traits and functions of living organisms~\cite{Manzoni2016}.
-As a result, the knowledge acquired from these whole genomes produces positive impacts in several fields, such as medicine, biotechnology and biological sciences.

-A DNA sequencer is a machine responsible for the initial, but fractional, reading of the genetic code of living organisms~\cite{Paszkiewicz2010}.
-However, the genomes of most organisms --- even microorganisms --- are too long for being read in a single run in the sequencer~\cite{Heather2016}.
-To surpass this limitation, a technique called Shotgun is applied, consisting of cutting up the genome into small pieces and producing small fragments of DNA which can be entirely (or mostly) read by the sequencer, representing the corresponding genetic information in text sequences (the \emph{reads})~\cite{Rodriguez2012}.

-Since DNA molecules are formed by sequential pairs of complementary nucleotides (each of them composed by Adenine-Thymine or Guanine-Cytosine), \emph{reads} represent only a single nucleotide from each pair, sequentially written as a character in the text.
-In biological terms, we can say that nucleotides of only one (out of two) strand of each DNA fragment is read.
-The reading of each nucleotide is represented by its corresponding initial (A, C, G or T).
-Thus, the number of characters in each \emph{read} is commonly referred to as base pairs (or $bp$).

-The genome of an organism is the sequence of all nucleotides from its DNA molecules, represented by letters (A, C, T, G).
-Each nucleotide isolated does not represent any relevant biological information, however, when we put them all together, the corresponding sequences provide a deep knowledge about this organism.
-Within the organism's genome, for example, there are (among other information) the species genes.
-Genes are continuous fragments of the genome whose nucleotide sequences define species traits and behaviors (e.g. the human eye color)~\cite{Portin2017}.
-A single \emph{read}, however, generally cannot represent the complete information from even a gene, thus genome assembly is commonly required to obtain the whole genome~\cite{Heather2016}.
+The genome of an organism is the sequence of all nucleotides from its DNA molecules.
+Each isolated nucleotide represents no relevant biological information, and within the organism's genome there are species genes, that define species traits and behaviors (e.g., eye color)~\cite{Portin2017}.
+A single DNA fragment cannot represent the complete information from a gene, and genome assembly is the computational task used to order the sequenced DNA fragments (i.e., \emph{reads}) and reconstruct the original DNA sequence~\cite{Heather2016}.
+The size and number of \emph{reads} directly impact the complexity of the assembly process, and illuminating this bottleneck problem has become an important bioinformatics problem for producing a fast, automated and reliable solution.

-Genome sequencing technology defines the maximum number of base pairs will be read from each DNA fragment~\cite{Heather2016}, which, in turn, defines the size of the produced \emph{reads} and directly affects the number of \emph{reads} produced during the sequencing process.
-As genome assembly is a computational task aiming to order \emph{reads} in an attempt to reconstruct the original DNA sequence, the number of \emph{reads} and their sizes directly impact the complexity of the assembly process --- the more and smaller the \emph{reads}, the higher the complexity for assembling them.

-From a computational perspective, given a set, $R={read_1,read_2,...,read_n}$, with $n$ small text sequences, called \emph{reads}, the assembly problem is defined as the search for the superstring that originated the $n$ reads of $R$ by analysing the existing overlaps between them.